 Today, ABMC administers, operates and maintains 26 permanent American burial grounds and 32 separate memorials, monuments and markers, on foreign soil.
 It also maintains four memorials in the United States.
 Today there are 124,000 American war dead interred in these cemeteries, of which 30,973 are from World War I commemorative cemeteries, 92,958 from World War II commemorative cemeteries, and 750 from the Mexican-American War.
 Additionally, more than 15,000 American veterans and others are interred in the Mexico City National Cemetery, Corozal American Cemetery and Clark Veterans Cemetery.
 More than 94,000 American servicemen and women who were missing in action, lost, or buried at sea during World War I, World War II, the Korean War and the Vietnam War are commemorated by name on stone tablets in ABMC cemeteries and memorials.

 ABMC’s World War I commemorative program consisted of four major engineering programs:

-- Erecting a nonsectarian chapel in each of the eight burial grounds on foreign soil that were established by the War Department for the dead of that war;
+- Erecting a non-sectarian chapel in each of the eight military cemeteries on foreign soil established by the War Department to inter the dead of that war;

-- Erecting 11 separate monuments and two tablets elsewhere in Europe; and
+- Erecting 11 separate monuments and two markers elsewhere in Europe to commemorate significant campaigns and engagements; and

 - Constructing the Allied Expeditionary Forces World War I Memorial in Washington, D.C.